zencart/documentation/content/dev/code/Modules/shipping_modules.md

 }
 ```
 #### quote
-This function determines the quote (i.e. the shipping cost) for either all methods supported by the module or for the specified module sub-method, depending on the function's input value.
-That quote information is returned in the class variable `quotes`: an associative array containing the following fields:
+This function determines the quote (i.e. the shipping cost) for either each of the module's available methods or for the specified module sub-method, depending on the function's `$method` input value.
+If no quote(s) is/are available, regardless the value provided for the `$method` input, the shipping module sets its `quotes` property to either `(bool)false` or an empty array (`[]`) and returns that value.
+Otherwise, the quote information is returned in the class property`quotes`: an associative array containing the following fields:

 Element Name | Required | Type | Description
 ------------ | :----: | ----------- | ----